 Based on Silvester, one can persuasively argue that restricting an individual’s own ability to purchase a firearm with an automatic, but delayed revocation option is functionally equivalent to a self-imposed waiting period.
 If a mandatory waiting period does not violate the Second Amendment, as Silvester squarely holds, then neither does a less restrictive, optional waiting period.

-A third argument in favor of constitutionality rests on the proposition that “the Second Amendment’s guarantee of an individual right to keep or bear arms in self-defense.”
+A third argument in favor of constitutionality rests on the proposition that “the Second Amendment’s guarantee of an individual right to keep or bear arms in self-defense should include the freedom not to keep or bear them at all.”
 Firearm self-restriction would provide a tool to strengthen this right not to bear arms—by binding oneself against impulsively buying arms in the future.
-The animating One ought to be able to .
+The animating principle of the Second Amendment is self-defense.
+One ought to be able to defend oneself against suicide.

 Finally, an individual who restricts their own ability to purchase firearms generally waives their Second Amendment rights.
-Waivers of constitutional rights “” Sign-up systems should include clear and prominent explanations that the individual is waiving such rights.
+Waivers of constitutional rights “not only must be voluntary but must be knowing, intelligent acts done with sufficient awareness of the relevant circumstances and likely consequences.”
+Sign-up systems should include clear and prominent explanations that the individual is waiving such rights.

 This resolution will further existing ABA policy aimed at curbing firearm deaths by focusing on suicide, which comprises nearly two-thirds of all firearm deaths in the United States.
 Giving individuals who are at risk of suicide the opportunity to voluntarily prohibit themselves from buying a firearm is a modest and inexpensive approach that could save lives.
 The ABA should advocate strongly for this legal step to combat this public health crisis.